 Workers' Compensation income benefits are regulated by the State of Texas including the maximum amount, and when benefits begin.
-Since Irving ISD operates on tax dollars (public funds), the District can only pay employees for official workdays/hours or if they exchange a state or personal day for their absence (whatever the reason).
+Since Irving ISD operates on tax dollars (public funds), the District can only pay employees for days official work days or if they exchange a state or personal day for their absence (whatever the reason).